tony-aw/tinycodet/README.md

 # Recommended R packages

 I highly recommend using this R package alongside the 2 major operator-related R-packages, namely `magrittr` and `zeallot`.
-Since the `tidyoperators` package comes with support for `stringi` and `stringfish`, I would recommend those package also.

-# Some practical examples
+I should also note that the `stringi` R package also comes with its own set of string-related operators, and I highly recommend using `stringi`’s operators along side the operators of this R package.

+# Compatibility with other operator-related R packages

+The `stringi` R package has the `%s+%` and `%s*%` operators.
+They work almost exactly the same way as the equivalent operators in `tidyoperators`, and so this is can safely be ignored.
+I also made sure not to name any of the operators in `tidyoperators` the same as the operators in `magrittr` and `seallot`, so that should be safe also.

 # Conclusion